colindoyle0000/colindoyle-website/content/torts2025-material/slides/s02-how-to-read-a-case.md

-theme: Colin
-autoscale: true
-slidenumbers: true
-header: #373737, alignment(left), line-height(150%), text-scale(1.0), ITC Galliard Pro Bold
-Footer:
+---

-# How to Read a Case
+title: How to Read a Case
+profile: false

+share: false

+show_date: false

+---

+Hard copies of Reading Assignments 01 are available at the front of the room.
+Please pick up a copy.

 ---